Santroller/Santroller/console_detection.md

 # Console Detection
 Console detection happens in multiple passes, depending on the console in question

+# PS3 and PS4
+We include the required usages below on the same report, as for some reason the PS3 will only request the feature if we do that.
+This means we need to do a seperate step to differenciate PS3 and PS4.
+The easiest way to do this, is to jump to PS4 mode, and then jump to PS3 if we dont see it requesting the feature report again.
 # PS3
-PS3 sends out a hid feature request with report id 0x00, and we can catch this and jump to a PS3 compat mode.
-Note though that it only does this if your report does not contain any report IDs.
+If you include a feature report in your hid report descriptor, with usage 0x2621, then the ps3 will ask for this and you can catch that and jump to a PS3 compat mode.
-This means we actually have to include a second hid device with an extremely cut down report descriptor, just for PS3 detection.
 Interestingly, for controllers the PS3 requires a bit of extra auth BUT it doesn't actually require this for a standard hid device, and the PS3 works just fine with a normal hid device too, so for gamepad mode we actually jump to a seperate PS3 specific PS3 compat mode, that neither PADEMU or fakemote use.

 # Wii (fakemote)